dmh2000/retrosheet/doc/retro-chapter-2/index.md

 The code for this step is in the repo at retrosheet/src/csv-transform.
 Yes I know I said this was about Go but in this case node/JavaScript was a bit simpler to get working right.
 I promise the rest of the work is in Go.

 You will need to install node.js version 10 or later for this step.
-This is the directory layout for retrosheet/csv-transform after the 'npm install's have been done. (see below)
+This is the directory layout for retrosheet/csv-transform after the 'npm install' are been done. (see below)

 ## Data Location